tedhudek/sandbox/eight-essential-tips.md

 When she returned to her office, she started studying specs and headers.
 She developed a good understanding of the parts, but was having trouble putting together an end-to-end scenario.
 She realized she needed more information, so she requested a meeting with the developers, and brought a list of specific questions for them.
 This resulted in her learning some key facts that were not apparent in the specs.
 She was able to combine her existing knowledge with the extra info to write up a draft scenario with minimal content.

 She shared the draft internally and asked for feedback.
 As a result, she got great input from the team.
 She listened closely to their suggestions and then made the final decisions how to present the information.
 Along the way, she taught herself enough Python to automate some parts of writing the API docs to complete the scenario.
 Finally, the big day came and she published the doc to the live website.
-Ever since, customers rated the content highly and showed higher levels of engagement with the product.
+Ever since, customers have rated the content highly and showed higher levels of engagement with the product.
 She thanked all the people who helped make the project so successful.
 She also decided to teach her writing team some Python.
-She mentors a new writer on the team and starts by telling her success story and the lessons she learned from it.
+She mentors a new writer on the team and *starts* by telling her success story and the lessons she learned from it.
 Periodically, she reviews the customer feedback on her doc and makes updates as needed.
 She feels satisfied and confident and she is ready to say yes to the next writing opportunity.

 Let's review what she did:
 * First, she said yes to a challenging assignment.
-* She asked to meet with the devs, and brought a list of questions for them.
+* She *asked* to meet with the devs, and brought a list of questions for them.
 * She listened to the team and her customers.
 * She wrote minimal content and iterated on it with stakeholders.
 * She asked for input, but owned the output.
-* She grew her skills by teaching herself Python, and then taught it to her team.
+* She grew her skills by teaching herself Python, and then taught it to her *team*.
 * She mentored and used her story to educate.
 * She thanked her colleagues.
 * And at the end, she found herself ready to say yes to the next project.